 It really annoys me when I hear fellow travellers telling me that Thailand is ‘ruined’ or ‘too touristy these days’.
 This couldn’t be farther from the truth!
 Of course, there are places to avoid – in my opinion, give Phuket, Koh Phi Phi, Koh Samui and Pattaya a big swerve… (and you might want to check for Thailand destinations to avoid on our list of the worst places to visit in Southeast Asia here!)

-However, depending on what you’re looking for, Thailand really does have something for everyone – even the backpacker snob!
-It’s cheap, safe, the street food is, in my opinion, the best in Southeast Asia, the people are friendly and there are plenty ways to avoid the beer-louts… or jump in and party with them if that’s what you’re looking for!
+However, depending on what you’re looking for, there are plenty of places to visit in Thailand – even for the backpacker snob!
+Thailand is cheap, safe, the street food is, in my opinion, the best in Southeast Asia, the people are friendly and there are plenty of ways to avoid the beer-louts… or jump in and party with them if that’s what you’re looking for!

 My one piece of advice when planning an itinerary for Thailand, or any country for that matter, is don’t try to cram too much in.
 In Thailand, for example, I would recommend choosing either the North or the South to explore.
 That way, you can spend more time getting to know each place and not jumping around hostels and spending too long on buses.

 If you really must see the North AND the South, I’d recommend finding a cheap flight from Chiang Mai to either Krabi or Surat Thani, both gateways to the Southern islands… To get from the north to the south by bus or train will take two days out of your itinerary.
 On the other hand, if you have plenty of time and you prefer local, overland travel, then this can be a great adventure!
 You can book local transport here.